Source code for C_ActivateWindow

 Another complication is that when the user is currently not logged on to the computer, SetForegroundWindow will not flash the taskbar window!
 This is at least true on my Windows XP SP3 machine.
 So before you can call SetForegroundWindow, you first have to check if the user is logged in (on Windows NT, XP and Vista systems).

-In order to reliably show a window in the user's face when possible, and let the taskbar button flash otherwise, you can use the function ActivateWindow.
+When the user might be logged of and your application runs on a Windows NT system (NT 4, XP, Vista or 7), you're better of using the function ActivateWindowWaitForDesktop.
 It takes two parameters: the window to activate and a utility window (they can be the same).
-The utility window is needed when the code runs on a Windows NT, XP or Vista system while the user is interacting with another desktop than the one your application is running on (this could be the logon desktop or a totally different desktop that was created by a "multiple desktop" application).
+The utility window is needed when on a Windows NT system while the user is interacting with another desktop than the one your application is running on (this could be the logon desktop or a totally different desktop that was created by a "multiple desktop" application).
 In this situation the embedded CDesktopWaiter object needs a Window to attach a timer to in order to poll for desktop changes.
+To use ActivateWindowWaitForDesktop you have to define ACTIVATEWINDOW_USE_DESKTOP, and also include our C_DesktopWaiter module in your code.

 Notes / todo's